 Electrical/Electronic Engineering Technology - A.A.S.
 Download to print

 The Associate of Applied Science in Electrical/Electronic Engineering Technology provides students with a core of engineering-related courses and a focus on digital and electronic systems, robotics, microsystems and the design/development of electrical and electronic circuits.
 Computer and general options are available which allow students to further specialize; adjustments to optional course requirements may be made by a faculty advisor based upon student need and course availability.
-Electrical and electronics engineering technicians help engineers design and develop computers, communications equipment, medical monitoring devices, navigational equipment, and other electrical and electronic equipment.
-They often work in product evaluation and testing, using measuring and diagnostic devices to adjust, test and repair equipment.
-Requirements articulate with the Bachelor of science in Engineering Technology.
+Requirements articulate with the Bachelor of Science in Engineering Technology.
 This major is available at the Ashtabula, Trumbull and Tuscarawas campuses.
 Admissions on the Ashtabula Campus are suspended through fall 2014 and will resume contingent on university approval procedures.

 Admission is open to anyone with a high school diploma or its equivalent.

 Minimum 69-71 credit hours, dependent upon concentration chosen.
 Minimum 2.000 cumulative GPA and in major

 Graduates of this program will be able to:

 1. Demonstrate a thorough understanding of professional engineering and ethical responsibilities with illustrations with real world cases.